|

 Hellenic language

-DEFINITIONS OF: Hellenic language
+Definitions of Hellenic language

-n the Hellenic branch of the Indo-European family of languages
+the Hellenic branch of the Indo-European family of languages

-Greek, Hellenic
+synonyms: Greek, Hellenic

 Modern Greek, New Greek